Web resources graphs

 Throughput graph

-The Throughput graph shows the amount of throughput on the server during each second of the load test run.
+The Throughput graph shows the throughput on the server during each second of the load test run.
 This metric indicates how the volume of data received from the servers affects performance.
-Throughput is measured in bytes and represents the amount of data that the Vusers received from the servers at any given second.
+Throughput is measured in bytes and represents the amount of data that the Vusers receive from the servers at any given second.

 Axis Details